isabella232/limitless-flows-blueprint/blueprint/index.md

 - **Limitless Expert** - This state contains the connectivity and conversation lifecycle management when the conversation is handled by expert crowd via the SmartCrowd platform.
 The logic contained in this state is described below, but only make changes in consultation with the Limitless GigCX team.
 This state is designed to drop the conversation into an existing Genesys flows and bring the expert crowd into the conversations.

 ### **The open messaging flow**
-The oepn messaging flow connects Limitless GigCX to your open messaging channels.
+The open messaging flow connects Limitless GigCX to your open messaging channels.

 #### Starting state
 This state contains: